Big Mac Index: Limitations

 While economists widely cite the Big Mac index as a reasonable real-world measurement of purchasing power parity, the burger methodology has some limitations.

 The Big Mac Index is limited by geographical coverage, due to the presence of the McDonald's franchise.
-For example, in Africa McDonald's is only present in Morocco, Egypt and South Africa (there has been a similar index created solely for Africa called the "KFC Index": as the name suggests, instead of using a Big Mac, this index uses KFC's Original 15 pc. bucket to compile its data).
+For example, in Africa McDonald's is only present in Morocco, Egypt, South Africa and Mauritius (there has been a similar index created solely for Africa called the "KFC Index": as the name suggests, instead of using a Big Mac, this index uses KFC's Original 15-piece bucket to compile its data).

 In many countries, eating at international fast-food chain restaurants such as McDonald's is relatively expensive in comparison to eating at a local restaurant, and the demand for Big Macs is not as large in countries such as India as in the United States.
 Social status of eating at fast food restaurants such as McDonald's in a local market, what proportion of sales might be to expatriates, local taxes, levels of competition, and import duties on selected items may not be representative of the country's economy as a whole.

-In addition, there is no theoretical reason why non-tradable goods and services such as property costs should be equal in different countries: this is the theoretical reason for PPPs being different from market exchange rates over time.
-The relative cost of high-margin products, such as essential pharmaceutical products, or cellular telephony might compare local capacity and willingness to pay, as much as relative currency values.
+In addition, there is no theoretical reason why non-tradable goods and services such as property costs should be equal in different countries: a pound of American beef used in the Big Mac's patties is not the same price as a pound of beef in China.
+This is the theoretical reason PPPs differ from market exchange rates over time.
+The relative cost of high-margin products, such as essential pharmaceutical products or cellular telephony, might compare local capacity and willingness to pay as much as relative currency values.

 Nevertheless, McDonald's is also using different commercial strategies which can result in huge differences for a product.
 Overall, the price of a Big Mac will be a reflection of its local production and delivery cost, the cost of advertising (considerable in some areas), and most importantly what the local market will bear – quite different from country to country, and not all a reflection of relative currency values.

 In some markets, a high-volume and low-margin approach makes most sense to maximize profit, while in others a higher margin will generate more profit.
 Thus the relative prices reflect more than currency values.
 For example, a hamburger costs only €1 in France, and €1.50 in Belgium, but overall, McDonald's restaurants in both countries cost roughly the same.
 Prices of Big Macs can also vary greatly between different areas within a country.
 For example, a Big Mac sold in New York City will be more expensive than one sold at a McDonald's located in a rural area.

 One other example is that Russia had one of the cheapest Big Macs at its time in 2019, despite the fact that Moscow was then the most expensive city in the world.
 Standard food ingredients are cheap in Russia, while restaurants suitable for business dinners with English speaking staff are expensive.